McCartney Library

 McCartney Library is an academic library located on the campus of Geneva College in Beaver Falls, Pennsylvania, United States.
-The building is named after the influential evangelical minister Dr. Clarence E. Macartney who grew up in Fern Cliffe House when the college moved to Beaver Falls in 1880.
+The building is named after the evangelical minister Clarence E. Macartney who grew up in Fern Cliffe House when the college moved to Beaver Falls in 1880.

 Today, the library consists of more than 400,000 items available to students and professors as well as surrounding community members.
 There is an online database for the library, and also an online catalog called "MacCat".
-The library includes a newly refurbished media center located on the ground floor and also houses collections of books about the college and the history of the Reformed Presbyterian Church of North America, along with many other sources in the Covenanter Collection, the Geneva Author Collection, and Dr. Macartney's private collection; developed over the 160-year history of Geneva College.
+The library includes a media center located on the ground floor and also houses collections of books about the college and the history of the Reformed Presbyterian Church of North America, along with the Covenanter Collection, the Geneva Author Collection, and Macartney's private collection.

-Mission statement

-The McCartney Library's mission is to provide the students, faculty, and friends of Geneva College with the information service, books, journals, pamphlets, microforms, electronic data, audio-visual media, and instructional presentation materials needed to educate and minister to a diverse Christian learning community.
-Library materials and service are for the purpose of developing servant-leaders and to assist them in transforming society for the Kingdom of Christ.
-To this end, the Library collects, organizes, and circulates the learning resources in an efficient and effective manner to meet their general informational and recreational needs, and to encourage the development of lifelong learning skills.

 History

 In the 1930s, S.J., E.J., and S.M.
 Deal (three sisters from Clarence E. Macartney's congregation) donated the funds for the construction of a college library in honor of their pastor.
 They employed architect and designer, William G. Eckles, who also designed Geneva's Johnston Gymnasium and McKee Hall, to design the library.
 More on the architecture and history of the constructing of the library can be found in the book, Pro Christo et Patria: A History of Geneva College, by David M. Carson.

 Some of the most notable features of the library are the beautiful and ornate stained glass windows, which were created by Harry Lee Willet, a friend of Macartney and a prominent glass maker who owned one of the largest glass making companies in the United States.
 The Reading Rooms of the library each house a glass window 15 ft high.
 One of the windows depicts John Bunyan's The Pilgrim's Progress, and the other, John Milton's Paradise Lost.
 The history of the Paradise Lost window and the story that is told by it is given in the book Paradise Lost Windows: A Story in Lead and Light by Shirley J. Kilpatrick and M. Howard Mattsson-Bozé, two Geneva professors.

 The library has also hosted community and regional conferences for several non-profit and for-profit organizations.